kaizeiyimi/XLYAutoLayoutEasy/README.md

 import  `"XLYAutoLayoutEasy.h"` where you want to use it.
 If you use swift please import `"XLYAutoLayoutEasy-swift.h"` in your bridge header instead.

-* use `+[NSLayoutConstraint xly_make:]` to create and active constraints.
+* use `+[NSLayoutConstraint ale_make:]` to create and active constraints.
-* use `+[NSLayoutConstraint xly_update:]` to find an existing similar constraint, remove it and active the new ones, or create and active the new ones if no similar found.
+* use `+[NSLayoutConstraint ale_update:]` to find an existing similar constraint, remove it and active the new ones, or create and active the new ones if no similar found.

-* xly_XX* properties such as xly_height or xly_leading are to describe a view and a `NSLayoutAttribute` attribute.
+* ale_XX* properties such as ale_height or ale_leading are to describe a view and a `NSLayoutAttribute` attribute.

 * all params expecting 'id' can be *ViewAttribute*(normal or composite), *UIView* or 'Number'. *ViewAttribute* specifies a view and a NSLayoutAttribute.
 UIView specifies only a view, and the NSLayoutAttribute will be the same as firstItem's layout attribute.
 'Number' will specify firstItem's superView with same layout attribute and has a constant of the number's value (height and width will set secondItem to nil and secondAttribute to NSLayoutAttributeNotAnAttribute).